 - John Ravenscroft, President – Nenzel, NE – County Commissioner

 “I was born and raised in a small town in southern Arkansas.
-I grew up an avid hunter, which I still am, and pursed my passion for conservation with a degree in Wildlife Management at the University of Arkansas-Monticello.
+I grew up an avid hunter, which I still am, and pursued my passion for conservation with a degree in Wildlife Management at the University of Arkansas-Monticello.
 Upon graduating, I worked numerous temporary habitat conservation and research jobs, primarily waterfowl related, across the continent from Louisiana to the Arctic Circle with even one stop in Wood River, Nebraska radio-tracking Sandhill Cranes.
 I then went to graduate school at Southern Illinois University Carbondale where I received my M.S. degree with my thesis on cavity-nesting waterfowl.
-Upon graduating, I became an Upland Gamebird Research Biologist for the Florida Fish and Wildlife Conservation Commission (State of Florida) followed by being Supervisory Wildlife Biologist (Region Supervisor) for the Georgia Department of Natural Resources.
-I began my job as Manager of Conservation Programs for Ducks Unlimited, Inc. in Nebraska on July 1, 2014 residing in Grand Island.
-My wife is Dr. Dana Varner, and is also a wildlife biologist employed as Science Coordinator for the Rainwater Basin Joint Venture in Grand Island.
-We have 2 children, Lydia who is 8 years old and Clark who is 2 years old.”
+Upon graduating, I became an Upland Gamebird Research Biologist for the Florida Fish and Wildlife Conservation Commission (State of Florida) followed by being a Supervisory Wildlife Biologist (Region Supervisor) for the Georgia Department of Natural Resources.
+I began my job as Manager of Conservation Programs for Ducks Unlimited, Inc. in Nebraska on July 1, 2014, residing in Grand Island.
+My wife is Dr. Dana Varner and is also a wildlife biologist employed as Science Coordinator for the Rainwater Basin Joint Venture in Grand Island.
+We have 2 children, Lydia who is 8 years old, and Clark who is 2 years old.”

 Ted has worked as the Wetland Program Manager for the Nebraska Game and Parks Commission for 27 years.
 As Wetland Program Manager he works on a wide variety of wetland issues throughout Nebraska including partnerships, private land restoration programs, public lands management, research, regulations, and outreach.
 Prior to moving to Nebraska, he worked for 8 years as a Waterfowl Research Technician for the Iowa Department of Natural Resources.
 Ted received B.S. and M.S. degrees in wildlife biology from Iowa State University.
-His professional interests are in prairie wetlands and waterfowl/water bird ecology.
+His professional interests are in prairie wetlands and waterfowl/waterbird ecology.
 He has been on the Sandhills Task Force Board since 1993!

 Lemoyne started on the board in 2019 and brings a bit of ranching experience with him.
 Lemoyne has had several occupations during the years while caring for his ranch, one of the jobs was being a Deputy Sherriff with Lincoln Co. for 13 years!
 Lemoyne has been married to his wife for 20 years and he has 6 children.
 The last graduating this spring.
-He has been active in conservation and has received several awards including: Nebraska Grazing Conservative Award, Rangeman’s Award- Nebraska section for range management, and he has taken the Nebraska Ranch Practicum course.
+He has been active in conservation and has received several awards including Nebraska Grazing Conservative Award, Rangeman’s Award- Nebraska section for range management, and he has taken the Nebraska Ranch Practicum course.
 Lemoyne enjoys camping, fishing, and traveling in his spare time.
 He jokingly says that ranching is a hobby too, right?

-Homer is the fourth-generation co-owner of the Shovel Dot Ranch near Rose, Nebraska and the recipient of the 2012 Nebraska Leopold Conservation Award.
+Homer is the fourth-generation co-owner of the Shovel Dot Ranch near Rose, Nebraska, and the recipient of the 2012 Nebraska Leopold Conservation Award.
 Buell has been an advocate for agriculture and the cattle industry through his service in trade organization leadership roles.
 He is a former President of the Nebraska Cattlemen’s Association and the Nebraska Hereford Association as well as holding many positions within the National Cattlemen Beef Association in his 14 years of board service.
 He has been President of the State 4-H Foundation, Campaign for Nebraska, Committee Chair, Sustainable Animal Production Systems, and currently serves on the board of the Sand County Foundation and President of Agricultural Builders of Nebraska.
 A graduate of the University of Nebraska, he is a strong supporter of youth activities and has worked with the University of Nebraska for the benefit of students and research programs, as well as serving on the University of Nebraska President’s Advisory Council.

 Melody is the Vice President of Member Services for Nebraska Cattlemen.
 Melody was born and raised on the eastern plains of Colorado.
 Her earliest memories of her childhood are coming out of her bedroom to see the house full of baby calves being warmed from a severe storm.
 She started in the cattle industry at the age of eight when she received her first heifer.
 She was active in 4-H for ten years raising both breeding stock and finished animals.
-Melody has been a member of a Cattlemen’s organization since 1975 when she began her life as a full time cattle producer.
-She has a ranch at Lakeside which is east of Alliance which her son Rob and daughter-in-law Kate join her in raising commercial cows and calves.
+Melody has been a member of a Cattlemen’s organization since 1975 when she began her life as a full-time cattle producer.
+She has a ranch at Lakeside which is east of Alliance, where her son Rob and daughter-in-law Kate join her in raising commercial cows and calves.
 Over the years she has gone from the daily work on the ranch to being an advisor and sounding board.